Pasamnutan/internship-codes/README.md

-11)Convert list of dictionary to tuple list python 12)Python program to sort tuple list by nth element of tuple 13)Python program to find tuple indices form other tuple list 14)Python program to find tuple indices form other tuple l
+11)Convert list of dictionary to tuple list python 12)Python program to sort tuple list by nth element of tuple 13)Python program to find tuple indices form other tuple list 14)Python program to find tuple indices form other tuple 15)Python program to find product,multiplication of numbers in tuple 16)Average value of the numbers of the said tuple of tuples in python